-SUM-200(A) SHORT TITLE: CASE NUMBER: Coalition of Labor, Business, & Agriculture et al. v.
-Santa Barbara County Board et al. 21CV01642 INSTRUCTIONS FOR USE → This form may be used as an attachment to any summons if space does not permit to → If this attachment is used, insert the following statement in the plaintiff or defendant be Attachment form is attached."
+SUM-200(A) SHORT TITLE: Coalition of Labor, Business, & Agriculture et al. v.
+Santa Barbara County Board et al. CASE NUMBER: 21CV01642 INSTRUCTIONS FOR USE → This form may be used as an attachment to any summons if space does not permit the structure of the 4.
+TO THE POST OF THE PARTY OF Attachment form is attached."
 List additional parties (Check only one box.
-Use a separate page for each type of party .): ■ Plaintiff Defendant Cross-Complainant Cross- -Defendant ADDITIONAL PLAINTIFFS/PETITIONERS:
+Use a separate page for each type of party. .): ■ Plaintiff Defendant Cross-Complainant Cross- -Defendant ADDITIONAL PLAINTIFFS/PETITIONERS: